 Wind occurs on a regular basis.
-The concerns come when high winds are coupled with high water creating wave actions, which happened in the winter of 2006.
-The District went on levee patrols during this time to monitor waves washing over the levee along the Mokelumne and San Joaquin River from the high winds coupled with high winter flows and high tide.
-No damages occurred as a result of the event.
-ANYTHING SINCE 2016?
+The hazard comes when high winds are coupled with high water, which happened in the winter of 2006.
+There was negligible impact from this event.
+EVENTS SINCE 2016?

 Vulnerability to and Impacts from Severe Weather: Wind and Tornado